 The chess author Jonathan Whitcomb, living in the Salt Lake Valley, is now offering private and group lessons in the royal game.
-Inquire at 801-590-9692 or by email contact.
+Inquire at the Utah phone number shown below or by email contact.
 Whitcomb is the author of the book Beat That Kid in Chess.
 Although that book is for the raw beginner, he can tutor students of a wide range of chess skills, including tournament players rated over 1500 by the United States Chess Federation.

 Chess Lessons – Locations

 - At your home (if in approximately the central area of Salt Lake Valley) or:

 - At a library in central SLV or: